 Due to its transitional provisions, the SPC Waiver Regulation is applicable since 2 July 2022.
-In February/March 2023, Medicines for Europe conducted a survey with its Member Companies, to gather feedback on the first experiences in the use of the SPC manufacturing waiver.
+In early 2023, Medicines for Europe conducted a survey with its Member Companies, to gather feedback on the first experiences in the use of the SPC manufacturing waiver.
 The results of the Medicines for Europe survey were described in the First Report published in June 2023 as a preliminary stock-taking exercise reflecting eight months of practical experience.
 Already during that period, significant flaws of the SPC Waiver Regulation were manifest.
 A subsequent survey conducted in April 2024 has gathered additional feedback on the use of the SPC Waiver.
 This 2024 Updated Report confirms the issues described in the 2023 First Report and describes additional issues that emerged over the past year, including in the first case law.
+Despite early recognition of these issues, the formal review of the SPC Waiver Regulation - mandated for 2024 - has not yet taken place.